 One last final thing to note before we get into the next section: I did a volume fade at the beginning of the song for the flute section.

-In order to do that, you hit the ‘A’ button on the track for “Automation.”
+In my automation tutorial, I explained that In order to do that, you hit the ‘A’ button on the track for “Automation.”

 You’ll notice right away that the yellow automation lines will pop up.